 Benjamin has a background working in the field of human rights in India and the Balkans.
 On qualification he practised as a commercial litigator before joining the Refugee Legal Centre (latterly Refugee and Migrant Justice) where he specialised in preparing and conducting appeals before the asylum tribunal.

 His final role at RMJ was as a strategic litigation solicitor bringing appeals and judicial review challenges on behalf of migrants in the UK.
-Most recently Benjamin worked at Birnberg Peirce & Partners in the field of human rights and national security, advising clients subjected to anti-terrorism measures such as control orders, deportation, exclusion, deprivation of citizenship and extradition.
-Benjamin has experience of pursuing public law claims at all levels including the Supreme Court and the European Court of Human Rights.
+Benjamin subsequently worked at Birnberg Peirce & Partners in the field of human rights and national security, advising clients subjected to anti-terrorism measures such as control orders, deportation, exclusion, deprivation of citizenship and extradition.
+Benjamin has experience of pursuing public law claims at all levels including the Supreme Court.

-Benjamin currently works in the international and group claims team at Leigh Day representing a number of Iraqi citizens bringing claims against the British Ministry of Defence for alleged torture, inhuman and degrading treatment, unlawful assaults and negligence.
-Benjamin is also working on product liability claims against the manufacturers of metal-on-metal hip implants, including Zimmer Durom hip implants.
+- The Iraqi Civilian Litigation against the MOD, representing a number of Iraqi citizens bringing claims against the British Ministry of Defence for alleged torture, inhuman and degrading treatment, unlawful assaults and negligence;

 - A judicial review of the Home Secretary’s decision not to allow entry to the UK for a number of refugees and asylum seekers who had been stranded on an MoD base in Cyprus since 1998 (Bashir & Ors v SSHD (Defendant) and Sovereign Base Area Authority (SBAA) EWHC 954);

 - Claims on behalf of the family of Nadheem Abdullah, an Iraqi civilian who was found to have died following the use of “excessive force” by British soldiers in Iraqi by Sir George Newman’s Iraq Fatality Investigation;